wallarm/product-documentation/docs/latest/admin-en/installation-docker-en.md

     apt list wallarm-node
     ```

-    * If the version `3.0.x` is installed, then follow the current instructions.
+    * If the version `3.2.x` is installed, then follow the current instructions.
-    * If the version `2.18.x` is installed, then follow the [instructions for 2.18](/2.18/admin-en/installation-docker-en/) or [update the packages to the latest version](/updating-migrating/docker-container/) in all deployments.
+    * If the version `3.0.x` is installed, then please [update the packages to the latest version](/updating-migrating/docker-container/) in all deployments.
+We recommend upgrading modules 3.0 to the [latest version](/updating-migrating/what-is-new/) since it enables new features of controlling access to applications by IP addresses and simplifies the logic of some filtration modes.
-    * If the version `2.16.x` or lower is installed, then please [update the packages to the latest version](/updating-migrating/docker-container/) in all deployments.
+    * If the version `2.18.x` or lower is installed, then please [update the packages to the latest version](/updating-migrating/docker-container/) in all deployments.
 Support for installed versions will be deprecated soon.

     More information about Wallarm node versioning is available in the [Wallarm node versioning policy](../updating-migrating/versioning-policy.md).